Accessibility

 Certain galleries are dimly lit to protect light-sensitive art.
 Small flashlights or flashlights embedded in a smartphone may be used to navigate these areas.
 For assistance identifying dim or bright locations within the museum, please contact Visitor Experience at [email protected] or 410-547-9000, ext.
 265, or ask a staff member or volunteer onsite.

 Most galleries are accessible via elevator.
-Entry to the Center Street building’s Great Hall on Level 3A requires a staff-operated inclined platform lift.
+Entry to the Centre Street building’s Great Hall on Level 3A requires a staff-operated inclined platform lift.

 One West Mount Vernon Place has narrower doorways and tighter turning radiuses than the rest of the museum due to the historic construction of the home.
 Visitors using standard-width wheelchairs and walkers can navigate both floors, but please note that wide wheelchairs will not fit through the doorways on the first floor.